We have laid out the rules and guidelines to provide clarity and ensure maximum enjoyment for all entrants.

 - The entry fee is £30 per person for the Individual championship and £60 per pair for the Pairs championship.

-- Entries close at 5pm on Tuesday 29th May 2018 or when a region becomes full.
+- Entries close at midnight on June 22nd 2018 or when a region becomes full.
 Any entries received after this time will not be accepted.

 - Once accepted entries can be withdrawn but not refunded.

 - Entry is open to ladies and gentlemen golfers, aged 16 or over on 1st June 2018.

 - Each competitor must have an ACTIVE CONGU handicap issued by an affiliated golf club and have played in a minimum of 3 club competitions during the previous calendar Year.
 Handicaps must remain ACTIVE from the date of entry and throughout involvement in the competition.
 Current handicap certificates must be taken to each match and shown to the opponents before the match commences.
 If a competitor does not provide a handicap certificate on the day of the match he/she must provide proof of handicap to the Tournament director within 48 hours of completion of the match if requested by the opponents.
 The opponent will inform the tournament director of any such request.

 - Entrants must be a member of a golf club within one of these counties; England – Bedfordshire, Berkshire, Buckinghamshire, Cornwall, Devon, Dorset, Essex, Gloucestershire, Hampshire, Hertfordshire, Kent, Middlesex, Norfolk, Oxfordshire, Somerset, Suffolk, Surrey, Sussex or Wiltshire.
 Wales – Carmarthenshire, Glamorgan, Monmouthshire, and Pembrokeshire.

 - Entrants can only represent one golf club and compete in one region during the championship season.

 - The exact region boundaries will be determined at the closing date based on the location of the entrant’s golf club.